 - Drinking or smoking.
 You may find that you are drinking or smoking more.
 Or, you start drinking or smoking when you haven't in the past.

 - Health problems.
 You may catch colds or the flu more often than usual.
 This is particularly common in caregivers who do not take care of themselves, by not eating properly and exercising.

 14 Strategies for Controlling Caregiver Stress

-- Get Respite: Use respite and healthcare resources available to you without guilt.
+- Get Respite: Use respite and outside care resources available to you without guilt.
 Taking a break while ensuring your loved one is well cared for is one of the best ways to reduce stress.

 - Seek Advice: Financing care is one of the most stressful aspects of caring for a loved one.
 If caring for parents, you should not be using your own funds for care.
 If you need financial help, seek the advice of an elder law attorney.
 If your parents have the financial ability, it is possible for you to be paid as a family caregiver.
 Although there are fees for the services of an elder law attorney, they can help define a plan for paying for future care and can assisst with the complex process of completing applictions for Medicaid or VA benefits.
 Alleviating the stress of these processes may be well worth the fees.

 - Set Boundaries: Say "no" to requests that are draining and stressful, such as hosting holiday meals.